 Copper Canyon Railway Schedule

-Both trains leave Los Mochis train station at 6am with boarding starting around 5.30am, it’s an early start in the dark.
-So make sure you get a reasonably early night too if you are starting your Copper Canyon train tour here because the last thing you want to be doing is to be snoring your way through the beautiful Copper Canyon scenery.
+Both trains leave Los Mochis train station at 6am with boarding starting around 5.30am.
+It’s an early start in the dark.
+So make sure you get a reasonably early night too if you are starting your Copper Canyon train tour here.

 Below are the prices of the two different trains from the different stations through to Chihuahua.